tonyscottpage/site/index.markdown

 ---
 id: home
 layout: page
-title:  "Welcome!"
+title:  "Page Consulting"
 ---

-At PAGE CONSULTING we call you a "leader" if you want to make a difference with your team, or more widely with others who share your pressing challenge.
+At Page Consulting 'we call you a leader'.
+If you want to make a difference with your team, or more widely with others who share your pressing challenge.
 But are you a "new leader"?
 New Leaders notice their challenge is more complex and demands a different starting point today because people are much more connected and informed, and a tad more sceptical.

 We will work with you to enrol people in your challenges, speeding up results and creating capacity for greater impact.
 Here you will find the SERVICES new leaders are drawing on.
 Also a bit about our CLIENTS, and our approach.

 [Drop us a line]({{ site.baserl }}/contact) to find out more.
 And thank you for visiting!